 Bayesian LASSO with mixed effects (BAYES-LASSO)

-Park and Casella (2008) introduced the Bayesian LASSO that uses Laplacian double exponential prior on the covariate effect.
-Using such a prior, one can obtain shrinkage estimate of the covariate effect.
+Park and Casella introduced the Bayesian LASSO that uses a Laplacian double exponential prior on the covariate effect.
+Using such a prior, one can obtain shrunk estimates of the covariate effect.
 An advantage of using Bayesian LASSO is that standard errors are automatically calculated.
-The degree of sparseness is controlled by λ, which can be given diffuse hyper-prior.10 The model is same generalized linear mixed effects model described in (1), but the prior on the covariate effects is now steeper around zero, therefore allowing shrinkage.
+The degree of sparseness is controlled by λ, which can be given diffuse hyper-prior.10 The model is the same generalized linear mixed effects model described in Equation (1), but the prior on the covariate effects is now steep around zero, leading to shrinkage.

 β,γ~Laplace(0, η2)